ANTON, HIMSELF: First & Last

 A Solo Play in which...

-Both days are challenging in the extreme, but essential to him, and for us.
+::: Both days were challenging, but also essential to him, and for us.

 Anton, Himself (First) was commissioned and produced by the Actors Theatre of Louisville, published in Moscow art theatre, a monograph for ATL’s Russian Classics in Context Festival

 Then it was exported by Artistic Director Oleg Yefremov to his Moscow Art Theatre, and to the Yalta Festival in Russia.

 Next it was performed at Peoples Light & Theatre Company, Malvern PA, together with Masha, Too, which PLT had commissioned to accompany it, and then at the Chekhov Now Festival in New York, and the Vancouver Fringe Festival.

 Anton, Himself (Last) was commissioned by Roger Ellis and produced at Michigan State University, Allendale to accompany Anton, Himself (First).

 “Sunde opens the door for us upon that fascinating, tangled world of the writer in his most intimate moments of creating new work. ...what adds great richness to the underlying comedy is...that here (he) will turn his uncertain career around.”